nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 Client Processing Rules
 -----------------------

-A client that supports Token Binding in 0-RTT data that receives a NewSessionTicket containing the "early_token_binding" extension must store with the ticket the Token Binding version and key parameter of the connection in which the ticket was issued.
+A client that supports Token Binding in 0-RTT data and receives a NewSessionTicket containing the "early_token_binding" extension must store with the ticket the Token Binding version and key parameter of the connection in which the ticket was issued.